-The School rents the educational facility from the Foundation, a related party, for \$3,000 per month.
-The lease is year-to-year and the amount of rent is determined by the Board.
+The School rents the educational facility from the Foundation, a related party, for \$2,500 per month.
+The lease is for 5 years, commencing on August 31, 2013, and ending July 31, 2018.
+In addition to the minimum lease payments the School may pay such additional amounts as additional lease payments up to and including the amount expended by the Lessor in the construction and remodeling of the school building.
+The total amount of rent is determined by the Board.
 See Note 8 - Related Party Transactions for rent payments in the current fiscal year.